-Daron K. Roberts is a former NFL and college coach who serves as founding director of the Center for Sports Leadership and Innovation (CSLi) at the University of Texas.
-CSLi is the first university-based institute dedicated to developing leadership and character curricula for high school and collegiate athletes.
-He is the best-selling author of “Call an Audible: Let My Pivot from Harvard Law to NFL Coach Inspire Your Transition“.
-The book was named one of Sports Illustrated’s, “Best Sports Business Books of 2017“.
+Daron K. Roberts is a former NFL and college football coach and the founding director of the Center for Sports Leadership & Innovation (CSLi) at the University of Texas, the first university-based institute dedicated to developing leadership and character curricula for high school and college athletes.
+Roberts is also the best-selling author of Call an Audible: Let My Pivot from Harvard Law to NFL Coach Inspire Your Transition.
+The book was named one of Sports Illustrated’s Best Sports Business Books of 2017.

-The Harvard Kennedy School of Government recognized Roberts as one of its “75 Most Fascinating Alumni” and the World Economic Forum pegged Roberts as a “Young Global Leader” for creating a nonprofit football camp – 4th and 1, Inc. 4th and 1 provides free SAT prep, life skills development and football training to at-risk youth in Michigan, Texas and Florida.
-The camp has served nearly 500 student-athletes since 2010.
+The Harvard Kennedy School of Government recognized Roberts as one of its 75 Most Fascinating Alumni and the World Economic Forum pegged Roberts a Young Global Leader for creating 4th and 1, a nonprofit football camp that provides SAT prep, life skills development and football training to at-risk youth.4th and 1 has served nearly 500 student-athletes in Michigan, Texas and Florida since 2010.

 The Presidential Leadership Foundation – a joint venture between Presidents Bill Clinton and George W. Bush – tabbed Roberts as a Presidential Leadership Scholar for 2015.
 He was one of 60 members in the inaugural class.

 Taylor Brown is a former elite rower and coach and is the Associate Director for the Center for Sports Leadership & Innovation (CSLi).

 Brown holds a bachelor’s in psychology from Brown University, where he was a four-year member of the varsity rowing team, and a master’s in sports management from the University of Texas.